 If you love the subtle ambience of fairy lights, but you aren’t quite sure how to use them in your home aside from the traditional holidays, come check out our finds for some of the cutest methods of utilizing decorative indoor string lights.

 There are so many ways to string these sparkly delights that we decided to break them into zones for you.
 This way you can imagine how they could be best used in your space, room by room.
-Let’s start with the entrance to your home, or the foyer/entryway.
+Let’s start with the entryway to your home.

 Try them out in some of the following ways:

-- Hang them from above to gently light up the entrance for guests (this can be used in any hallway, too): Example.
+- Hang them from above to gently light up the entrance for guests (this can be used in any hallway, too).

-- String them around banisters or handrails to lead guests upstairs, down halls, or elsewhere with ease: Example.
+- String them around banisters or handrails to lead guests upstairs, down halls, or elsewhere with ease.

-- Place them carefully under glass globes or other clear glass decor and then place them on entryway tables and shelving: Example.
+- Place them carefully under glass globes or other clear glass decor and then place them on entryway tables and shelving.

-- Place them in a hanging terrarium with air plants for a low-maintenance yet stunning conversation starter: Example.
+- Place them in a hanging terrarium with air plants for a low-maintenance yet stunning conversation starter.

 Fill a vessel with the glow of indoor fairy lights, and let it spread throughout the space.
 This can be done in many ways:

-- Fill a basket or another pretty container (or groups of containers) with fairy lights and place them neatly along a line: Example.
+- Fill a basket or another pretty container (or groups of containers) with fairy lights and place them neatly along a line.

 - Don’t be afraid to set up scenes and get creative.
-Some people choose to write words in the lights while others create scenes: Example 1 and Example 2.
+Some people choose to write words in the lights while others create scenes.

-- Zig zag them across the ceiling for a relaxed look in your living room: Example.
+- Zig zag them across the ceiling for a relaxed look in your living room.

-- Wind your lights around any greenery, books, etc., that you have on shelving to highlight your decor: Example.
+- Wind your lights around any greenery, books, etc., that you have on shelving to highlight your decor.

 - Yard Envy reveals that DIY curtain lights are easier than you think!
-You can also find and buy some woven into curtains –if you don’t want the hassle– for a sparkling window area: Example.
+You can also find and buy some woven into curtains — if you don’t want the hassle — for a sparkling window area.

-- Light up the area around your spice jars and baking supplies, cutting boards, recipe books, or anywhere worth showcasing with sparkles: Example A or Example B.
+- Light up the area around your spice jars and baking supplies, cutting boards, recipe books, or anywhere worth showcasing with sparkles.

-- Fill old wine bottles or empty vinegar or olive oil bottles with fairy lights and brighten up the corners of your kitchen: Example.
+- Fill old wine bottles or empty vinegar or olive oil bottles with fairy lights and brighten up the corners of your kitchen.

-- Drape a single strand across your kitchen window for a spritz of atmosphere while you put away dishes: Example.
+- Drape a single strand across your kitchen window for a spritz of atmosphere while you put away dishes.

-- As long as it’s far enough from water sources, use your imagination and highlight anything you like with your fairy lights in the bathroom: Example.
+- As long as it’s far enough from water sources, use your imagination and highlight anything you like with your fairy lights in the bathroom.

-- If it works in your bathroom, you can “nautical-ize” any old bottle by adding fairy lights and a seahorse medallion — or mermaid, sea turtle, etc. will also do: Example.
+- If it works in your bathroom, you can “nautical-ize” any old bottle by adding fairy lights and a seahorse medallion — or mermaid, sea turtle, etc., will also do.

-- Sparkle up your vanity mirror with some fairies around the edges for a gentle glimmer: Example.
+- Sparkle up your vanity mirror with some fairies around the edges for a gentle glimmer.

-- Hang them across the canopy of your bed instead of or with your favorite fabric: Example.
+- Hang them across the canopy of your bed instead of or with your favorite fabric.

-- String them on faux or real branches (with leaves, etc., removed) decoratively on each side of the bed, or wherever you like: Example.
+- String them on faux or real branches (with leaves, etc., removed) decoratively on each side of the bed, or wherever you like.

-- Hang them with or without beads from the doorway in place of a door: Example.
+- Hang them with or without beads from the doorway in place of a door.

-- Hang them in layers on the wall to display assorted photographs, postcards, or whatever you wish: Example A or Example B.
+- Hang them in layers on the wall to display assorted photographs, postcards, or whatever you wish.

 When you’re ready to hang your lights, untangle them, stretch them out to see how many you have, how far they reach, and whether any are broken or not working.
 If the spacing between lights is too wide for your tastes, there are ways to shorten them up, such as winding them around any extra hooks you hang between the ones you use, or hiding the extra by winding behind fixtures along the way.